Les Arcs - slopes

 Ski schools and guides

-The French ski school ESF has schools in 1600, 1800 and 2000 and around 280 instructors between them.
+The French ski school ESF has multiple schools: ESF Arc 1600, ESF Arc 1800 and ESF Arc 2000 with around 280 instructors between them.
 The schools are renowned for the ski évolutif method, where you start learning on short skis and get onto longer ones as your progress.

 If you are looking for something a little different from the tried and tested ESF route, head for Vincent Ramière’s Spirit school in Arc 1950 or Arc Aventure in Arc 1800, both offering top-notch tuition.

 Another option is the popular British run ski school New Generation.
-The school, run by BASI examiner John Thomas, is based in Vallandry, in the gap between Les Arcs and La Plagne, and lessons usually start there but they can come out to other parts of Les Arcs.
+The school, run by BASI examiner John Thomas, is based in Vallandry, in the gap between Les Arcs and La Plagne, and they now have a team based in Les Arcs 2000 as well.

 Lift system

-However, the linking with has another beneficial side-effect.
+However, the linking has another beneficial side effect.
 It has meant that the lifts accessing the Vanoise Express have been improved over the past few years.
-Some of the chairlifts in the Vallandry area, such as the Plan Bois and lift, were very slow but are being replaced with fast high capacity chairs.
+Some of the chairlifts in the Vallandry area, such as the Plan Bois and lift, were very slow but are being replaced with fast high-capacity chairs.

 Snow reliability and snowmaking